k2view-academy/K2View-Academy/articles/34_JMX_statistics/K2view_Kubernetes_Monitoring_Stack_for_Fabric.md

 # Appendix B: Key Ports

 * 7170 — Fabric JMX Exporter (/metrics)
 * 7270 — iid_finder JMX Exporter (/metrics)
 * 9100 — node-exporter (/metrics)
 * 9090 — Prometheus
 * 3100 — Loki

 # Appendix C: Key Environment Variables

-* MONITORING — Set to \'default\' or \'true\' to enable the monitor setup chain at container startup.
+* MONITORING — Set to 'default' or 'true' to enable the monitor setup chain at container startup.
 Injected by K2cloud Orchestrator when monitoring is enabled in the space profile (managed by K2view).
 You can verify its presence in a running pod with: kubectl exec <pod> -- env | grep MONITORING.
 * LOKI_HOST — Not used in Kubernetes deployments.
 Grafana Agent handles log forwarding; standalone Promtail is not used.

 # Related Topics